kwgoodman/la/doc/source/work.rst

     >>> y.dtype
     dtype('float64')

-You can change the dtype of a larry by using the **astype** method:
+You can change the dtype of a larry by using the :meth:`astype <la.larry.astype>` method:
 ::
     >>> y = larry([1.0, 2.5])
     >>> y.astype(int)